Siege warfare in ancient Rome: Early imperial era: offensive phase (30 BC–211 AD)

+24 BC

 The Roman expedition to Arabia Felix brought a Roman army, under the command of the governor of Egypt, Aelius Gallus, along the routes to India as far as Yemen.
 At the end of a long journey that lasted six months, Gallus reached the city called Marsiaba or Mariaba (present-day Ma'rib in Yemen), which belonged to the tribe of Rhammanitae, whose king was a certain Ilasarus.
 The city was besieged for six days, but managed to hold out, aided by the lack of water from the Roman besiegers.
 Gallus was thus forced to stop only two days' march from the spice-producing country and to take the remains of his battered army, worn out by thirst, hunger and disease, back to Egypt.